Demo

 Now what is Zluri?
 How does it help enterprises strengthen their security system?
 Zluri is an intelligent SaaS management platform that provides your IT team with a 360-degree view that helps keep track of everything, such as who is accessing which application.

 Its security capabilities allow your team to safeguard its crucial data and strengthen its security posture.
-For example, Zluri helps eliminate shadow IT by giving full visibility into organizations' SaaS stack with the help of 5 discovery methods, i.e., SSO or IDP, finance & expense management systems, direct integrations, browser extensions (optional), and desktop agents (optional), allowing your team to discover all the SaaS applications used in your organization.
+For example, Zluri helps eliminate shadow IT by giving full visibility into organizations' SaaS stack with the help of 9 discovery methods, i.e., MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional), allowing your team to discover all the SaaS applications used in your organization.

 This also allows your team to identify redundant applications which have the potential to compromise security as it's an easy way for hackers to breach in.